-- O. If fixed guideway directional route miles (FG DRM) are reported, interview the person responsible for maintaining and reporting the NTD data whether the operations meet FTA's definition of fixed guideway (FG) in that the service is: - Rail, trolleybus (TB), ferryboat (FB), or aerial tramway (TR) or - Bus (MB) service operating over exclusive or controlled access rights-of-way (ROW), and - Access is restricted - Legitimate need for restricted access is demonstrated by peak period level of service D or worse on parallel adjacent highway, and - Restricted access is enforced for freeways, priority lanes used by other high occupancy vehicles (HOV) (i.e., vanpools (VP), carpools) must demonstrate safe operation (see Fixed Guideway Segments form (S-20)) - High Occupancy / Toll (HO/T) lanes meet FHWA requirements for traffic flow and use of toll revenues, and that the transit agency has provided to NTD a copy of the State's certification to the US Secretary of Transportation that it has established a program for monitoring, assessing and reporting on the operation of the HOV facility with HO/T lanes.
+- O. If fixed guideway or High Intensity Bus directional route miles (FG or HIB DRM) are reported, interview the person responsible for maintaining and reporting the NTD data whether the operations meet FTA's definition of fixed guideway (FG) or High Intensity Bus (HIB) in that the service is: - Rail, trolleybus (TB), ferryboat (FB), or aerial tramway (TR) or - Bus (MB, CB, or RB) service operating over exclusive or controlled access rights-ofway (ROW), and - Access is restricted - Legitimate need for restricted access is demonstrated by peak period level of service D or worse on parallel adjacent highway, and - Restricted access is enforced for freeways; priority lanes used by other high occupancy vehicles (HOV) (i.e., vanpools (VP), carpools) must demonstrate safe operation (see Fixed Guideway Segments form (S-20)) - High Occupancy / Toll (HO/T) lanes meet FHWA requirements for traffic flow and use of toll revenues, and that the transit agency has provided to NTD a copy of the State's certification to the US Secretary of Transportation that it has established a program for monitoring, assessing and reporting on the operation of the HOV facility with HO/T lanes.